-Credit scores can be confusing and stressful, here's an all you need to know guide about your score and how to improve it.
+Credit scores can be confusing and stressful, here's an all you need to know guide about what your score means and how to improve it.

 To get any sort of 'credit' including loans, mortgages, overdrafts, credit cards, contract mobile phones or even monthly car insurance, lenders use a scoring system to predict your likely-hood to pay.

 What is Credit Scoring?

 Scoring systems differ from lender-to-lender, and product-to-product and no one really knows exactly what each lender looks at and uses to judge.
 So just because one company may have rejected you, does not automatically mean another one will and the same goes for an acceptance.

 You might think your score is good and have had one lender say 'yes' and then get rejected by another, this could be due to many factors including over applying, reaching your 'available' credit limit and of course the particular lender having different criteria.

 Credit scoring doesn't just dictate what products you'll receive, but also how good the ones you actually get are.
 For example, most loan rates are 'typical', meaning the APR depends on your credit score; with credit cards, if your score's too low for the deal you wanted, you might get accepted but sent/offered a different product.

 Credit company's use a variety of information to make their decision whether to lend to you, including data held by three companies known as 'credit reference agencies' Experian, Equifax and Callcredit.

 11 Steps to Increase & Protect your Credit Score & Ratings